Deer Lake Association

 About the DLA

 Deer Water Quality Spring Study Deer Lake Diagnostic Sustainability Study DNR Sensitive Shores Aerial Water Quality "3 in 20" Program Lake Quality Program Lake Stewardship Dick Baldwin Ruminat Lake Economics Clean Water Report Curly Leaf Pondweed Purple Loosestrife Lead Sinker Exchange Water Scooters TICKS!
-Shoreland Alteration Deer Lake StudiesCommunity Outreach Deer Lake History Lake Phenology Photo Gallery Fun Time Activities DLA Boutique Deer Lake Forum Newsletters/Handbook Ads and Services Contact the DLA Links to other sites
+Shoreland Alteration Deer Lake StudiesCommunity Outreach Deer Lake History Lake Phenology Photo Gallery Fun Time Activities DLA Boutique Deer Lake Forum In Memoriam Newsletters/Handbook Ads and Services Contact the DLA Links to other sites

 Traditionally, there have been 2 TICK seasons:

 Spring and Fall

 THIS YEAR (2018) TICKS HAVE BEEN FOUND ON FAMILY DOGS IN EARLY MARCH WITH SNOW STILL ON THE GROUND!

 ITASCA COUNTY HAS BECOME AN EPICENTER OF LYME DISEASE, AND OTHER TICK-BORN MALADIES THAT CAN EVEN PROVE FATAL IN A SHORT TIME, OR DEABILITATING FOR A LONG TIME.